spatie/mixed-content-scanner-cli/README.md

 [TO DO: add image]

-Here's an example of a local test server that does contain some mixed content
+Here's an example of a local test server that does contain some mixed content:

 [TO DO: add image]